Stroke Intervention and Intra-Arterial Thrombosis

-UPMC’s neurosurgery and neurology experts are among the national leaders in stroke therapy.
-We employ a team-based approach to achieve the best possible outcomes for people suffering from a stroke.
+UPMC’s neurosurgery and neurology experts are among the national leaders in stroke intervention therapy techniques.
+We employ a team-based approach to achieve the best possible outcomes for people suffering from stroke.

 Our stroke patients receive world-class care, starting at the emergency room and continuing through:

 Therapies for Treating Stroke

 At UPMC, we offer advanced or investigational stroke interventions and therapies that are not widely available, including intra-arterial thrombolytic treatment, stroke neurosurgery, and neural implantation.

 Intra-arterial thrombolytic treatment

 - Uses a long tube threaded through a blood vessel and into the brain to deliver thrombolytic (clot-busting) drugs, such as tPA, directly to the site of a blood clot causing a stroke.